Questfall/docs/quest-mining/moderation/witnessing.md

 To solve this contradiction, Questfall implements the concept of witnessing, which implies that users provide two types of information: a link to the content and a screenshot of that content.

+An account on a third-party platform can be used as proof by only one Questfall account.
+Reusing evidence already submitted by another account is not a valid completion and is resolved through the same rejected-completion flow as other failed evidence.

 {% hint style="info" %}
 Although we implemented this approach specifically for quest completions, it can be used with any external content.
 {% endhint %}